If you are experiencing a medical emergency please dial 911 immediately

 For an ischemic stroke, treatment focuses on restoring blood flow to the brain.
 If you get to the hospital right away after symptoms begin, doctors may use a medicine that dissolves blood clots.
 Research shows that this medicine can improve recovery from a stroke, especially if given within 90 minutes of the first symptoms.1 Other medicines may be given to prevent blood clots and control symptoms.

 A hemorrhagic stroke can be hard to treat.
 Doctors may do surgery or other treatments to stop bleeding or reduce pressure on the brain.
 Medicines may be used to control blood pressure, brain swelling, and other problems.

-After your condition is stable, treatment shifts to preventing other problems and future strokes.
+After either kind of stroke and after your condition is stable, treatment shifts to preventing other problems and future strokes.
 You may need to take a number of medicines to control conditions that put you at risk for stroke, such as high blood pressure or atrial fibrillation.
 Some people need to have a surgery to remove plaque buildup from the blood vessels that supply the brain (carotid arteries).

 After you have had a stroke, you are at risk for having another one.
 But you can make some important lifestyle changes that can reduce your risk of stroke and improve your overall health.

 Health Tools help you make wise health decisions or take action to improve your health.

 |Decision Points focus on key medical care decisions that are important to many health problems.|

 |Stroke: Should I Have Carotid Endarterectomy?|

 |Stroke: Should I Move My Loved One Into Long-Term Care?|

 |Actionsets are designed to help people take an active role in managing a health condition.|